NanoPlay/os/README.md

 * Get the locale code of the chosen language to allow for multilingual interactivity

-> **Note:** Our own IDE is currently coming soon.
-We suggest that you code your
-> NanoPlay through the [NanoPlay Web API](https://github.com/NanoPlay/WebAPI) or
-> through the Espruino Web IDE.

 ## Building
 Prerequisites:
 * Python 3